-Best gifts for PS4 owners
+Best Gifts For PlayStation 4 Owners in 2022

 You will never go wrong with a PlayStation Store gift card, it can be any game your gamer wants and who can say no to that.
 With values ranging from $10 to $100, it can fit any budget, and they don't expire.
 If that title they were hoping hasn't released just yet, it can be saved in their PlayStation wallet for when they want to use it.

-But, no matter what you decide to get for your gamer, the fact that you are putting in an effort to understand their hobby.
+But, no matter what you decide to get for your gamer, the fact that you are putting to understand their hobby.
 Helping them find something they'll enjoy is what means the most.

+Russell is a Contributing Editor at Android Central.
+He's a former server admin who has been using Android since the HTC G1, and quite literally wrote the book on Android tablets.
+You can usually find him chasing the next tech trend, much to the pain of his wallet.
+Find him on Facebook and Twitter